HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 An alternative to the asynchronous AJAX requests are the synchronous.
 Rather than passing a request to a callback, they block the main thread until the request completes.

-However, this practice is [discouraged](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Synchronous_and_Asynchronous_Requests#:~:text=Note%3A%20Starting%20with%20Gecko%2030.0%20(Firefox%2030.0%20/%20Thunderbird%2030.0%20/%20SeaMonkey%202.27)%2C%20Blink%2039.0%2C%20and%20Edge%2013%2C%20synchronous%20requests%20on%20the%20main%20thread%20have%20been%20deprecated%20due%20to%20their%20negative%20impact%20on%20the%20user%20experience) due to the potential for poor performance and user experiences, and many browsers already warn about the usage.
+However, [this practice is discouraged](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Synchronous_and_Asynchronous_Requests#synchronous_request) due to the potential for poor performance and user experiences, and many browsers already warn about the usage.
 It would be intriguing to see how many pages still use synchronous AJAX requests.

 {{ figure_markup(
   image="usage-sync-async.png",